rahulnautiyal1871/MEAN-CRUD/README.md

 2=> npm start

 and for start Frontend
-Go to the angular-app folder open cmd & Follow these commands => 1=> npm install
+Go to the frontend folder open cmd & Follow these commands => 1=> npm install
 2=> ng serve -o.